 Additive/Variant Analysis: This quote is additive to my current understanding of the social and economic dynamics in rural America.

 Contextualization: The main economic resource that rural America has is natural resources (timber and minerals) and agriculturally based resources (pastures and crops).
 There has been a shift in small scale operations to global corporatized ownership and operating these resource-based economies.
 Wages are less in other countries which had shifted the production of land-based resources to other countries by these corporations.
 This has had a significant impact on the rural communities, the jobs are no longer there, or the pay is poor and thus the once promising career prospects are no longer there, and people leave those communities for better economic opportunities.
-We need to get people back into these rural areas, and in order to do this we need to create economic opportunities that could exist in those areas.
+We need to get people back into these rural areas, and to do this we need to create economic opportunities that could exist in those areas.
 With the technology economy it seems that we can bring workers in those areas while working in the tech-economy, which is done on computers and through the web, they are no longer tied to office spaces in urban areas but could be done in rural communities with the technological structures available there and available training.
-Also, the cost of housing needs to be addressed so there would be an incentive to get people back in the rural communities, which in turn would revitalize the rural community’s economy.
+Also, the cost of housing needs to be addressed so there would be an incentive to get people back in the rural communities, which would revitalize the rural community’s economy.

 Works Cited